Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 2) The second (optional) part are some more mods to "polish" the game into a vanilla+ experience (10 extra mods).
 3) The third and last part covers how to set up third party tool MGE XE.

 Mods are labeled either *Essential* or *Optional*.
-If all you want are bug fixes and performance improvements, you can skip the optional mods and go with the ones that are labeled essential.
+If all you want are bug fixes and performance improvements, you can skip the optional mods.
 However, if you want to enhance the games aesthetics and gameplay with a few more mods, you can install the optional mods for a vanilla+ installation.
 Each of these can be skipped based on personal preference.

 *Full disclosure: I'm the author of both Patch for Purists and Expansion Delay which are recommended in this guide.*